Use Roadway Management

 25. Optionally, tap Needs Maintenance to flag the guardrail for maintenance or tap Needs Replacement to flag the guardrail for replacement.

-26. When you're finished, at the top right, tap the check mark or Submit.
+26. When you are finished, at the upper right, tap the check mark or Submit.

 Note: